-Figure 27: Node-red flow
+Figure 31: Node-red flow

 The data received is in a string format and we used JSON.parse() function to get a JSON object so as to extract the payloads.
 We used InfluxDB to store the sensor data.
 InfluxDB is an open source time series database that enables storage of sensor data in an equally spaced time intervals.
-This makes it suitable for IoT application where there is a continues flow of data.
+This makes it suitable for IoT application where there is a continuous flow of data.
 It suits the need of smart farming as data is stored with a specific time-stamp making data analysis easy.
+Furthermore this enables analysis with high level of granularity.
+Farmers or the experts helping farmers can get information on how plants absorb nutrients and they can make informed decision on when and what amount of nutrient solution to use.

-In Node-red we used a function node, named getData in 27 for data extraction and posting them to the InfluxDB.
-Since sensors will be deployed in different sections of the hydroponic farm, knowledge inferring can be done using such functions to compare data and identify faulty sensors.
+In Node-Red we used a function node, named getData - see figure 31 for data extraction and posting them to the InfluxDB.
+Since sensors will be deployed in different sections of the hydroponic farm, knowledge inference can be done using such functions to compare data and identify faulty sensors.
 We have, however, not implemented this since we only have single EC and pH sensors in the experimental set-up.
 For data visualization we used Grafana - an open source tool for visualization which comes with data source plug-in for InfluxDB.
 We created dashboard on Grafana and visualized data with graphs to show the pH and EC levels.
 This can help system administrators to get insights from the data and valuable information which can help farmers make informed decisions.
 Interactive graphics help better understand underlying data and with time series representation of database, farm conditions can be compared to crop performance.

 Edge Analysis With edge computation bandwidth usage can be optimized and simple data analytic can be performed.
 Edge layer defines the rules related to storage of data and sending of notifications.
 Alerts are sent to the farmers depending on the sensor readings.
 If the sensor readings fall below a set value then farmers are notified through SMS.
-For growth of lettuce a pH og 5.5 to 6.5 and EC of 0.8 to 1.2 ms is considered suitable for the growth of the plant.
+For growth of lettuce a pH of 5.5 to 6.5 and EC of 0.8 to 1.2 ms is considered suitable for the growth of the plant.
 We have implemented a function in Node-Red that checks whether sensor data is within the above defined values.
 Node-red's exec node executes a command that runs a php scripts queues messages to a php server.
 SMSgateway applications polls for new messages periodically.
 We will discuss SMS gateway in 4.2.3.4.
-As such edge also manages the connection between the server and gateway application app running on an Andriod phone.
+As such edge also manages the connection between the server and gateway application app running on an Android phone.